fmaussion/salem/docs/plotting.rst

 Plotting with salem
 -------------------

-Salem comes with a homegrown plotting tool which is less flexible than cartopy's.
-It was created to overcome some of cartopy's limitations (e.g. the impossibility to add tick labels to Lambert Conformal maps), and to make regional maps which are more precise:
+Salem comes with a homegrown plotting tool.
+It is less flexible than cartopy, but it was created to overcome some of cartopy's limitations (e.g. the impossibility to add tick labels to lambert conformal maps), and to make nice looking regional maps:

 .. ipython:: python

     @savefig salem_quickmap.png width=80%
     ds.T2C.isel(time=1).salem.quick_map()

-Salem maps are different from cartopy's in that they don't change the axes' projections.
-The map background is always going to be a call to ``imshow()``, with an image of size decided at instanciation:
+Salem maps are different from cartopy's in that they don't change the matplotlib axes' projection.
+The map background is always going to be a call to `imshow()`_, with an image size decided at instanciation:

 .. ipython:: python
    :suppress: